-- Application form
+- Online Application

 - Application fee

 - Statement of Purpose with a brief autobiography

 - One letter of recommendation

 - Official college or university transcripts

-- Proof of English Proficiency
+- Proof of English Proficiency (if applicable)

-- Transcript Evaluation (international applicants only)
+- Foreign Transcript Evaluation (if applicable)

-- Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in psychology or a related field as determined by the Program Chair may be required to take some prerequisite psychology classes.
+- Applicants are required to have a bachelor's degree or higher from an accredited college or university or international equivalent with a minimum GPA of 3.0. - Students without a background in psychology or a related field (as determined by the Program Chair) may be required to take some prerequisite psychology classes.